 Use Excel's Find/Replace Function to Replace Zeros

 The easy way to find and fix zeros or any other value using Excel's built-in functionality is with the Find/Replace tool.

-- Open the worksheet and either 1) select the data to be changed or 2) select a single cell to change the entire worksheet.
+- Open your worksheet and either 1) select the data range to be changed or 2) select a single cell to change the entire worksheet.

 - Choose Find/Replace (CTRL-H).